x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/diagnostic-data-exchange-server.md

 ## Change in License Term acceptance process

-When using the GUI version of the Exchange setup, a new License Agreement screen, as shown below.
+When using the GUI version of the Exchange setup, a new License Agreement screen will appear, as shown below.

+Instead of two options, will be three options to select from.

 ![New Exchange server license agreement](../../media/exchange-license-acceptance-new.png)